 Most city neighborhoods, small towns, and small cities should encourage bed and breakfast development in charming parts of town.
 This can be a vital part of growing a tourism and economic development strategy.

 So do not make it too tough on an owner-occupied household to treat two of its bedrooms as guest bedrooms.
 Just write your regulations in such a way that the municipality has maximum flexibility to dictate terms and conditions, and to revoke the deal if it isn't working.

-One way to address the feeling that the bed and breakfast zoning would be appropriate in some parts of town and not in others would be to impose an overlay zone where the B&B use would be permitted.
+One way to address the feeling that bed and breakfast zoning would be appropriate in some parts of town and not in others would be to impose an overlay zone where the B&B use would be permitted.
 Usually, but perhaps not always, the overlay zone would cover the older parts of your town or city.

 You don't want to destroy neighborhood character merely to provide tourist lodging.
 But on the other hand, zoning for bed and breakfast accommodations provides an appealing alternative that allows tourists to experience your ambiance.

 Understanding of your local culture breeds a kind of brand loyalty that will lead to return visits.

 Importantly, allowing the bed and breakfast also provides a way to allow folks of rather ordinary means to afford to restore some eccentric old mansion that otherwise would deteriorate and eventually become an empty building.
-Quirkiness, especially when combined with large size and plenty of deferred maintenance, may make homes less than marketable as single-family homes sometimes becomes a good justification for zoning for bed and breakfast establishments.
+Quirkiness, especially when combined with large size and plenty of deferred maintenance, may make homes less than marketable as single-family homes.
+This situation sometimes becomes a good justification for zoning for bed and breakfast establishments.